Working with Intune in Microsoft Graph

 Note: The Microsoft Graph API for Intune requires an active Intune license for the tenant.

 The Microsoft Graph API for Intune enables programmatic access to Intune information for your tenant; the API performs the same Intune operations as those available through the Azure Portal.

 For mobile device management (MDM) scenarios, the Microsoft Graph API for Intune supports standalone deployments; Intune hybrid deployments are not supported.

 All Microsoft Graph beta APIs for Intune are tested and validated by the Intune team before they're deployed.
 For the latest API changes, see the changelog.

 Using the Microsoft Graph API for Intune

-Intune provides data into the Microsoft Graph API in the same way as other cloud services do, with rich entity information and relationship navigation.
-Use the Microsoft Graph API to combine information from other services and Intune to build rich cross-service applications for IT professionals or end users.
+Intune provides data into Microsoft Graph in the same way that other cloud services do, with rich entity information and relationship navigation.
+Use Microsoft Graph to combine information from other services and Intune to build rich cross-service applications for IT professionals or end users.

 The following example shows how you can determine whether an application is installed on a user's device:

 Get from Azure Active Directory a list of devices registered to a user: